 To summarise, the court will:

-- determine whether it is in accordance with section 90G requirements.
+- Determine whether it is under Section 90G requirements.

-Contact us today to discuss your specific needs and ensure your postnuptial protects your future, fairly and effectively.
+Contact us today to discuss your specific needs and ensure your postnup protects your future, fairly and effectively.